NakhimoVV/eMarketX/README.md

 # eMarketX

-This project is built on React using Redux State Manager and is linked to FireWase RealTime Database.
+This project is built on React using Redux State Manager and is linked to Firebase RealTime Database.

 [eMarketX](https://emarketx-321af.web.app/ 'link to eMarketX')